I’m Christina. It’s a pleasure to meet you!

 I participated in the English Tutor program at my university back in 2014.
 An English Tutor teaches basic English to first-year students.

-At home, I help my youngest sister study Physics and Chemistry.
+I helped my youngest sister study Physics and Chemistry while she was still in high school.
 Fun fact: I was a Chemistry nerd back in high school.

 “That’s a lot of hats!”